emqx/emqx-docs/en_US/data-integration/data-bridge-rocketmq.md

 1. **Message publication and reception**: Industrial IoT devices establish successful connections to EMQX through the MQTT protocol and publish real-time MQTT data to EMQX.
 When EMQX receives these messages, it initiates the matching process within its rules engine.
 2. **Message data processing:** When a message arrives, it passes through the rule engine and is then processed by the rule defined in EMQX.
 The rules, based on predefined criteria, determine which messages need to be routed to RocketMQ.
 If any rules specify payload transformations, those transformations are applied, such as converting data formats, filtering out specific information, or enriching the payload with additional context.
 3. **Data ingestion into RocketMQ**: Once the rule has processed the message, it triggers an action of forwarding the messages to RocketMQ.
 Processed data will be seamlessly written into RocketMQ.
-4. **Data Storage and Utilization**: With the data now stored in RocketMQ, businesses can harness its querying power for various use cases. 例如，在金融行业，RocketMQ 可以用作可靠的高性能消息队列来存储和管理来自支付终端、交易系统的数据，并将消息连接到数据分析和监管平台，实现风险管理、欺诈检测和预防、监管合规等要求。
+4. **Data Storage and Utilization**: With the data now stored in RocketMQ, businesses can harness its querying power for various use cases.
+For example, in the financial industry, RocketMQ can be used as a reliable high-performance message queue to store and manage data from payment terminals and transaction systems.
+It can connect messages to data analysis and regulatory platforms, fulfilling requirements such as risk management, fraud detection and prevention, and regulatory compliance.

 ## Features and Benefits